Testing for an Android project š

 and ViewModel

-, so the test from bottom to top layer is the best approach.
+, so the best approach is to test from the bottom to the top layer.

 - Expected test cases: